 - Blanks v.
-AMC Entertainment, Inc.: The firm represents the Lighthouse for the Blind and Visually Impaired, the California Council of the Blind, and five blind individuals in a class action challenging AMC’s failure to provide reliable and effective access to audio description services at its theaters across the United States as required by the Americans with Disabilities Act.
-Audio description is provided through an audio track that provides verbal descriptions of key visual aspects of films during pauses in dialogue and is synchronized with playback of the movie.
-Many AMC theaters are equipped to provide audio description services, but blind and low-vision individuals are often unable to access the service at AMC theaters due to poor staff training and malfunctioning equipment.
+AMC Entertainment, Inc.: RBGG represents the Lighthouse for the Blind and Visually Impaired, the California Council of the Blind, and five blind individuals in a class action challenging AMC’s failure to provide reliable and effective access to audio description services at its theaters nationwide.
+Audio description is a verbal description of key visual aspects of a film during pauses in dialogue provided through an audio track synchronized with playback of the movie.
+The parties reached a comprehensive settlement agreement in April 2017.

 - Berkeley Center for Independent Living v.
 Oakland Coliseum: RBGG Managing Partner Michael Bien served as co-lead counsel representing the plaintiff class in a successful federal court ADA action for damages and injunctive relief against the Coliseum, its public entity owners, and all sports teams and entertainment companies operating there.

 - Greener v.
 Shell: The firm represented plaintiffs in this national class action brought to ensure access for people with disabilities at gas stations.